Scalingo/sand/README.md

 * `HTTP_PORT` default: `9999`, port bind by the SAND HTTP API
 * `PUBLIC_HOSTNAME` default: `$(hostname)`, endpoints are attached to a hostname, an agent won't accept to delete a endpoint if its not owned by its hostname
-* `PUBLIC_IP` IP of the host which will be used in the configuration of VxLAN routing rules
+* `PUBLIC_IP` IP of the host which will be used in the configuration of VXLAN routing rules
 * `ROLLBAR_TOKEN` If token is defined, all errors will be send to [Rollbar](https://rollbar.com/)
 * `GO_ENV` default: `development`, name of the environment, will be forwarded to Rollbar if configured